 There have also been cases where lead in non-approved solder used in plumbing joints has caused failures of the standard at the tap.

 Scottish Water provides information and advice about the illegal use of lead solder in a briefing note for developers.
-This can be viewed on their website by clicking here: Illegal lead use
+This can be viewed on their website by clicking here: Lead and Your Water - Scottish Water

 If you have reason to believe that lead is present in your supply you can contact Scottish Water and request that they take a sample of water from your property and inform you of the results.

 Ultimately, the only certain way to reduce exposure to lead is to remove all lead pipework from the property.
 Pipework between the stop tap and the property is the responsibility of the property owner.
 Once this is replaced, you can ask Scottish Water to replace any small sections of lead in its part of the service pipe between the water main in the street and the stop valve, which it must do free of charge.
 In some cases, local authorities may be able to offer a small amount of grant through their scheme of assistance for housing improvement, to assist home-owners with the cost of pipe replacement.
 Funding available is finite, however, and availability varies between authorities.

 What can I do if I am unable to replace my lead pipes immediately but I am still concerned about lead?

 If lead pipes are causing high lead levels in your drinking water, you can take some simple short-term precautions:

 Do not drink water that has been standing in the pipes for long periods, for example, overnight, or if no one has been in for several hours.
 In these circumstances, draw off a washing-up bowlful of water from the kitchen tap to clear the water which has been standing in the pipes.
 This need not be wasted but can be used to water plants or for something other than drinking or cooking.
 If the length of lead pipes exceeds 40 metres, more than a bowlful of water will need to be drawn off.
 You can then use the water from the kitchen tap as usual.